jackboberg/spife/docs/getting-started.md

   return Package.objects.get({
     public_id: context.get('package')
   }).catch(Package.objects.NotFound, err => { // catch only "NotFound" exceptions...
-    throw http.status(err, 404)               // and rethrow it, decorated with a "404" status.
+    throw reply.status(err, 404)              // and rethrow it, decorated with a "404" status.
   })
 }

 // ... snip snip ...
 ```

-The [`knork/http` module][ref-knork-http] provides access to functions that can
+The [`knork/reply` module][ref-knork-reply] provides access to functions that can
 decorate a response with header and status information.
 Objects are
 transparently decorated with this information but are otherwise not modified.
 Primitive values, like strings, are cast up into Streams containing their